sheelc/qmk_firmware/keyboards/cablecardesigns/cypher/rev6/keymaps/default_iso/readme.md

-# The default ISO keymap for Cypher
+# The default iso keymap for cypher